-Get Ready for Rose-Breasted Grosbeaks
+Get Ready for Rose Breasted Grosbeaks

-Male Rose-Breasted Grosbeak
+Male Rose Breasted Grosbeak

-Female Rose-Breasted Grosbeak
+Female Rose Breasted Grosbeak

-Females are harder to identify because of their drab coloring.
+are harder to identify because of their drab coloring.
 They are brown and white with a striped breast and a dark cheek

 Juvenile Rose-Breasted Grosbeak

-Rose Breasted Grosbeak Nest and Eggs
+Rose Breasted Grosbeak Song

 Bird songs provided by the Cornell Lab of Ornithology.

-Rose-Breasted Grosbeak Habitat and Range
+Habitat and Range Map

 Look for these birds in deciduous and mixed woods, also well-wooded residential areas and parks.
 They are primarily spotted in the eastern half of the country and are summer residents in northern states.
-Interestingly, they cross paths and sometimes mate with black-headed grosbeaks in the Great Plains, resulting in hybrid offspring.
+Interestingly, they cross paths and sometimes mate with black headed grosbeaks in the Great Plains, resulting in hybrid offspring.

 Range maps provided by Kaufman Field Guides, the official field guide of Birds & Blooms.